In Mexican cuisine there are two versions of Pozole that you'll frequently come across: Pozole Rojo and Pozole Verde.

 - Add the two chicken breasts to a pan and cover with 2 quarts of stock.
 Be sure there is enough liquid to submerge the chicken breasts.
 I also added 1/2 onion, 10 sprigs cilantro, a pinch of salt, and some freshly cracked black pepper but these are optional.
 Bring to a boil and then reduce heat to a simmer.
 Cook the chicken until no longer pink inside, about 20 minutes.
 Once cooked, set the chicken aside to cool on a plate and then shred using two forks.
 Save the cooking liquid.

-- Add the remaining green sauce ingredients to a blender: 2 peeled onions, 2 de-stemmed and rinsed jalapenos, 4 peeled garlic cloves, and 1/2 bunch of rinsed cilantro.
+- Add the remaining green sauce ingredients to a blender: 1 peeled onion, 2 de-stemmed and rinsed jalapenos, 4 peeled garlic cloves, and 1/2 bunch of rinsed cilantro.
 I usually just twist off and discard the bottom, thicker portions of the cilantro but use the upper stems that hold the leaves together.

 - Once the poblanos have fully roasted, remove them from the oven and let them cool down for a few minutes.
 Pull off and discard as much of the skin as you can.
 De-stem and de-seed them.
 I find it easiest to cut off the tops and then make a slit lengthwise.
 Open up the pepper and use the knife to scrape out the veins and seeds.